mficco/mficco.com/replit.md

 - title = Your post title (use hyphens instead of spaces)

 ### Examples:
-- `2025-01-15-welcome-to-my-blog.md`
+- `2025-01-15-welcome-to-my-thoughts.md`
 - `2025-02-20-my-thoughts-on-reading.md`
 - `2025-03-05-a-great-day.md`

 ## Updating Static Pages

-To edit your home page, writing, books, or about pages, simply edit:
+To edit your home page, books, or about pages, simply edit:
 - Home: `index.md`
-- Writing: `writing.md`
 - Books: `books.md`
 - About: `about.md`